pacemade/inmyshoes/_profiles/01Andrenne Akanke.md

 quote1: I’ve already fallen in love with ME, I've already fallen in love with the journey.
 quote2: Be in a place where I can see everyone as a reflection of me.
 Where we're not disconnected...
 quote3: When you wanna talk about REAL HARD SHIT to do, it’s really forgiving people.
-quote4: Just focus on doing you, you know?
+quote4: Just focus on doing YOU, you know?
 Just do it with the intent, good, bad, whatever, do YOU, own it and accept it!
 quote5: We can all meet on a vibe, a frequency of creating and loving and enjoying it, enjoying the process, and that’s what it’s about.
 ---